inexorabletash/text-encoding/README.md

 You'd need to fork and modify the polyfill to... not be a polyfill.

 The polyfill also allows construction of encoder/decoder objects without the `new` keyword.
-This nonstandard behavior is supported for constructing DOM objects in Firefox but not other browsers.
+(This non-standard behavior is supported for constructing DOM objects in Firefox but not other browsers.)